jebarezwanasaima/TestCaseWriting-ManualTesting-Startech-/README.md

 ### **Project Structure**
 The project follows a structured approach to testing and includes various artifacts, which are categorized as follows:
--**Mind Map:** A visual representation of the testing scope and strategy.
+-**Mind Map**: A visual representation of the testing scope and strategy.

--**Test Scenarios:** High-level test conditions that define what needs to be tested.
+-**Test Scenarios**: High-level test conditions that define what needs to be tested.

--**Test Cases:** Detailed test cases outlining specific test steps, inputs, expected outcomes, and actual results.
+-**Test Cases**: Detailed test cases outlining specific test steps, inputs, expected outcomes, and actual results.

--**Test Summary Report:** A document summarizing the testing activities, coverage, and (pass/fail statistics) outcomes.
+-**Test Summary Report**: A document summarizing the testing activities, coverage, and (pass/fail statistics) outcomes.

--**Bug Report:** Documentation of identified defects, including their severity, status, and resolution.
+-**Bug Report**: Documentation of identified defects, including their severity, status, and resolution.

--**Test Metrics:** Quantitative data representing test execution progress, defect density, pass/fail rates, and other relevant insights.
+-**Test Metrics**: Quantitative data representing test execution progress, defect density, pass/fail rates, and other relevant insights.

 ### **Technology Used**
--**Excel:** For managing test cases, scenarios, and reports.
+-**Excel**: For managing test cases, scenarios, and reports.

 Getting Started
 To view the test documentation and results: